 \subsection{Level difference estimation}

-Suppose that we have two Feynman--Kac models $(M_n^F, G_n^F)$ and $(M_n^C, G_n^C)$ defined on common spaces $(\sss_n,\ssss_n)$.
+Suppose that we have two Feynman-Kac models $(M_n^F,$ $G_n^F)$ and $(M_n^C, G_n^C)$ defined on common spaces $(\sss_n,\ssss_n)$.
 The models correspond to `finer' and `coarser' Euler type discretised HMM diffusions.
 We are interested in estimating (unbiasedly) the difference

 If the models are close to each other, as they will be in the multilevel (diffusion) context, we would like the estimator also to be typically small.
 In many contexts, if one can estimate the difference using a coupling, it is possible to obtain a variance reduction.
-The particular coupling approach we use here is based on using a combined Feynman--Kac model as in \cite{jasra-kamatani-law-zhou}, which provides a simple, general and effective coupling of PFs, and which we will use to estimate the level difference of unnormalised smoother \eqref{eq:smoothing-difference}.
+The particular coupling approach we use here is based on using a combined Feynman-Kac model as in \cite{jasra-kamatani-law-zhou}, which provides a simple, general and effective coupling of PFs, and which we will use to estimate the level difference of unnormalised smoother \ref{eq:smoothing-difference}.